bkrukowski/transparent-email/README.md

 ## Why?

-To detect multi-accounts in your website.
+To detect multi-accounts on your website.

 ## Supported mailboxes